RParedesPalacios/Layers/README.md

 # Layers

-Neural Network toolkit for CPU
+* A Neural Network toolkit

-Flexible but low scale toolkit (not GPU) for academic purposes.
+* Flexible but low scale toolkit (not GPU) for academic purposes.

-The toolkit is written in C++.
+* The toolkit is written in C++.
 It uses Eigen an threads to optimize.